Racism in the PressLessons of the Raheem Sterling Case

 Some kind of inquiry.
 Again, no chance.
 This industry does not practise self-scrutiny and if anyone outside the industry attempts to probe these matters they will be assailed, abused and derided in the press just as Leveson was, just as journalism academics routinely are, just as the parliamentary select committees are.

-Complaint to the regulator, IPSO.
+Complaint to the regulator, the Independent Press Standards Organisation (IPSO).
 If this idea wasn’t so tragically misplaced it would be funny.
 The statistics say it all: 8,148 complaints of discrimination in a year and only one upheld.
-And IPSO cannot change because it was designed to be a facilitator of racism.
+And the IPSO cannot change because it was designed to be a facilitator of racism.

 Action by the FA.
 In the name of kicking racism out of football, the FA or the clubs could ban reporters they believe are encouraging racism, just as they ban some racist fans.
 Nothing is more certain than that they would be instantly howled down as enemies of press freedom and, let’s face it, the FA is not brave when it comes to these matters.